-Owen also spearheaded the creation of “BuildBot” to coordinate the building, testing and release of large software projects across a global team of more than 50 engineers.
-The release management assistant reduced the build lifecycle by half and led to a 10-fold reduction in time to be notified of bugs in software builds—which means resolutions can now be reached in minutes as opposed to hours.
+Owen also spearheaded the creation of ‘BuildBot’ to coordinate the building, testing and release of large software projects across a global team of more than 50 engineers.
+The release management assistant reduced the build lifecycle by half and led to a ten-fold reduction in time to be notified of bugs in software builds, which means that resolutions can now be reached in minutes as opposed to hours.

 About the Slack Spotlight Awards

-The Slack Spotlight Awards recognize and celebrate our best-in-class customers for the transformative work they’re doing in Slack.
+The Slack Spotlight Awards recognise and celebrate our best-in-class customers for the transformative work they’re doing in Slack.
 In the awards’ inaugural year, our sales and customer success teams around the globe nominated the most innovative success stories.
-The Slack Awards Executive Committee then scored the nominations and named the winners.
+The Slack awards executive committee then scored the nominations and named the winners.